-7. Spro – Hampden
+7. Spro Coffee – Hampden

-Spro has been around since 2006 so these guys know what they’re doing.
+Spro Coffee has been around since 2006 so these guys know what they’re doing.
 They also run events like personalized coffee training etc etc

-9. Daily Grind – Fell’s Point
+8. Daily Grind – Fell’s Point

-Combine a visit to the Daily Grind with some Hollywood-esque sightseeing – the police station from well-known tv show Homicide is around the corner!
-The Daily Grind roast their own beans in East Baltimore and have an extensive menu.
-They also sell their beans – in-store and online.
+Combine a visit to the Daily Grind Fells Point with some Hollywood-esque sightseeing – the police station from well-known tv show Homicide is around the corner!
+The Daily Grind Baltimore roast their own beans in East Baltimore and have an extensive menu.

 The red-eye is coffee with shots of espresso, the dirty chai which is chai with espresso etc. There is are also good breakfast and lunch menus and this is one of the great coffee shops Baltimore.

-10. Café Jovial – Pigtown
+9. Café Jovial – Pigtown

-11. Ground & Griddled – R.House near Charles Village
+10. Ground & Griddled – R.House near Charles Village

 NB – quite a few articles I read in researching this post mentioned The Bun Shop.
 Unfortunately, this has now closed.